 Most car accidents can be avoided with some common sense and driver experience.
 So let’s take a look at the most common car accident claims insurance companies receive and what you can do to avoid them (and the possibility of a legal battle).

 These days there are too many distractions at our fingertips and this is why it’s the number one cause of car accidents.
 It’s easy to say, but doing it in practice is another thing.
 Imagine you are driving down a quiet suburban street and you get a text message alert.
 Instead of pulling over safely to read it, you think it’s safe enough to quickly see who it’s from.
 Suddenly a child runs out to retrieve a ball on the street directly in front of you.
 I don’t need to tell you the rest.
 Remember, its common sense 101, and it could save lives.
-So here’s a brief list of DON’Ts while driving: No texting, No phone or video calls, No selfies, No make-up application or squeezing pimples, No unsecured pets on your lap or able to distract you in any way, No entering new directions into a GPS, No reading texts or magazines, No smoking, No changing CD’s, No eating (you know that if sauce dripped down the front of your dress or jeans, or a lit smoke falls on your lap, your attention would be on yourself, not the road).
+So here’s a brief list of DON’Ts while driving: No texting, No phone or video calls, No selfies, No make-up application or squeezing pimples, No unsecured pets on your lap or able to distract you in any way, No entering new directions into a GPS, No reading texts or magazines, No smoking, No changing CD’s, No shaving, No eating (you know that if sauce dripped down the front of your dress or jeans, or a lit smoke falls on your lap, your attention would be on yourself, not the road).

 Your number one reason for driving is to get somewhere safely.
 A lot of new drivers haven’t quite got the experience of how far behind a vehicle they need to be to react and break safely if the car in front suddenly puts on the breaks.
 I know it can be irritating if the driver in front is driving slowly or hogs the road so you can’t get past.
 However, you don’t know the reason why they are doing so and therefore can’t predict what they would do next.
 They could be following the real culprit if you can’t see ahead of them.
-They could be on drugs or drunk, upset following some bad news, bi-polar or easily prone to road rage, or elderly and trying to get home safely.
+They could be on drugs or drunk, upset following some bad news, bi-polar or easily prone to road rage.
+They could be elderly and trying to get home safely.
 Tailgating can also antagonize people and they break suddenly to get you to back off.
 Think about how your safety is also of concern in these circumstances.
 And what if you have a car tailgating you when you are tailgating someone else?
 If an accident happens, you get rear-ended and pushed into the car in front.
 Once you consciously stay back from the vehicle in front, it will become second nature, and you could do without the hassle of an accident or being the victim of road rage.

 Inexperience and a lack of understanding the limits of your car and its overall condition are the major contributors here.
 Speed limits are put into place so that most unforeseen circumstances can be reacted to without causing a serious accident.
 I’ve seen too many accidents (causing serious injury or death) from inexperienced drivers turning corners too fast, losing control on wet roads or gravel surfaces, and weaving through highway traffic.
 There are 2 main causes for speeding: Running late or wanting to test the limits and race the car next to it.
 Neither option is worth losing life or limb for.